nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

 ansible-playbook playbook2.yml
 ```

-- We will see that the tasks run non-paralell with `strategy: free` parameter.
+- We will see that the tasks run non-parallel with `strategy: free` parameter.

 - By default, Ansible runs each task on all hosts affected by a play before starting the next task on any host, using 5 forks.
 (By default, Ansible can create five forks at a time, and this is defined in the Ansible configuration file, ansible.cfg.)
 If you want to change this default behavior, you can use a different strategy plugin, change the number of forks, or apply one of several play-level keywords like ``serial``.
 This is not a separate strategy.
 This is based on the linear strategy, but you can control the number of servers executed at once or in a batch.
-In the playbook, we do not have a strategy option, so it uses linear strategy by default.
-But there is a new option called serial where you can specify how many servers you would like to process together.
+In the playbook, we do not have a strategy option, so it uses a linear strategy by default.
+But there is a new option called serial, where you can specify how many servers you would like to process together.

 - First, comment `strategy: free` and run the playbook without ``serial`` parameter, next run with this parameter (`serial: 2`) and see the differences between two execution.